Paulo Skaf: Early life and education

-In his teenage years, he started working with his father, but his entrepreneurial spirit soon flourished and made him follow his own steps.
-Dedicated in textile, his mid-sized factories was located at the east side of São Paulo – one at Ipiranga, another at Mooca and one at Belenzinho.
+In his teenage years, he started working with his father, but soon decided to become independent.
+Dedicated in textile, his mid-sized factories were located at the east side of São Paulo – one at Ipiranga, another at Mooca and one at Belenzinho.
 In order to consolidate all in one unit, years later, it was relocated to Pindamonhangaba, at Vale do Paraíba.

-The arrival of the Koreans in Brazil and the downfall of his company's products competitivity, he felt the necessity of a drastic measure and redirect his business.
-He then focused his investments to industrial construction sector.
-It was only after his activities in the real estate businesses that he realized another one of his passions: politics.
+The arrival of the Koreans in Brazil and the downfall of his company's products competitivity caused him to feel the necessity of a drastic measure and redirection of his business.
+He then focused his investments to the industrial construction sector.
+After his activities in the real estate business, he decided to become a politician.

 Business career

-Alongside his business interests, Skaf is known his roles in the textile sector, at the Sindicato das Indústrias de Fiação e Tecelagem do Estado de São Paulo (Sinditêxtil) and at the Associação Brasileira da Indústria Têxtil e de Confecção.
-As a leader for two mandates, he developed the organisations into an important part in the fashion industry.
-On September 27, 2004, he was elected, in his first mandate, as the President at Federação das Indústrias do Estado de São Paulo, at Ciesp, at Sesi-SP, at Senai-SP and at last for the Instituto Roberto Simonsen (IRS).
+Alongside his business interests, Skaf is known for his roles in the textile sector, at the Sindicato das Indústrias de Fiação e Tecelagem do Estado de São Paulo (Sinditêxtil) and the Associação Brasileira da Indústria Têxtil e de Confecção.
+As a leader for two mandates, he developed the organizations into an important part in the fashion industry.
+On September 27, 2004, he was elected, in his first mandate, as the President at Federação das Indústrias do Estado de São Paulo, at Ciesp, at Sesi-SP, at Senai-SP, and for the Instituto Roberto Simonsen (IRS).

 At FIESP, his management focused on research into Brazil's sustainable growth.
-The aim was to seek structural changes to provide better public services to society, mainly at education, health and security.
+The aim was to seek structural changes to provide better public services to society, mainly at education, health, and security.
 As the head of the institution, Skaf innovated with the implementation of full time education and articulated the integration between high school and technical school.
-Nowadays, Sesi_SP is the major institution of private school in the country.
-In 2013, the number of enrollment at Senai-SP, surpassed 1,2 Millions and 150 thousands at Sesi-SP.
+Nowadays, Sesi-SP is the major institution of private school in the country.
+In 2013, the number of enrollment at Senai-SP surpassed 1.2 Million and 150 thousand at Sesi-SP.

-Skaf also actively worked on tax exemption, debureaucratization of processes, increasing the investments of infrastructure and expand external markets.
-Created a “entrepreneurial diplomacy” policy, which helped in the formation of qualified human resources to operate in private sector with international matters and micro and small businesses act in the external Market, decisively contributing in the international insertion of Brazil.
+Skaf also actively worked on tax exemption, debureaucratization of processes, increasing the investments of infrastructure, and expanding external markets.
+He created an “entrepreneurial diplomacy” policy, which helped in the formation of qualified human resources to operate in private sector with international matters and micro and small businesses acting in the external Market, decisively contributing in the international insertion of Brazil.